Cypress Freeze TFA Swing at Jersey Village

 -

 Make complete arguments, meaning claim + warrant + implication.
 I would also suggest labeling, numbering, or otherwise compartmentalizing your arguments.
-Blippy and/or disorganized arguments are bad.
+Blippy and/or disorganized arguments are bad and I will not waste time or mental energy trying to parse them for you.

 -

 Have a strategy and execute it well.
-I love creative and innovative approaches, so don't be afraid to experiment.
-If your strategy is to bamboozle your opponent, you run the risk of bamboozling me too.
+I love creative and innovative approaches, so don't be afraid to experiment; however, if your strategy is to bamboozle your opponent, you run the risk of bamboozling me too.

 -